dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 use toStringAsPrecision().

 {% pc dart 0 %}
-// convert an int to a string
-assert(42.toString() == '42');
+// Convert an int to a string. assert(42.toString() == '42');

-// convert a double to a string assert(123.456.toString() == '123.456');
+// Convert a double to a string. assert(123.456.toString() == '123.456');

-// specify the number of digits after the decimal assert(123.456.toStringAsFixed(2) == '123.46');
+// Specify the number of digits after the decimal. assert(123.456.toStringAsFixed(2) == '123.46');

-// specify the number of sig figs assert(123.456.toStringAsPrecision(2) == '1.2e+2');
+// Specify the number of sig figs. assert(123.456.toStringAsPrecision(2) == '1.2e+2');
 assert(Math.parseDouble('1.2e+2') == 120.0);
 {% endpc %}